 Collectives: exemptions: exempt investments - interests other than in collective investment schemes - Depositary Interests and non-UK incorporated companies

-Where the terms of a collective investment scheme (such as a unit trust or Open-Ended Investment Company (OEIC)) permit investment by the scheme in the holding only of ‘exempt investments’, FA86/S99(5A)(b) provides that no charge to Stamp Duty Reserve Tax (SDRT) arises under FA99/SCH19 or FA86/S87 when units or OEIC shares in the scheme are surrendered or otherwise transferred.
+Where the terms of a Collective Investment Scheme (such as a unit trust or Open-Ended Investment Company (OEIC)) permit investment by the scheme in the holding only of ‘exempt investments’, FA86/S99(5A)(b) provides that no charge to Stamp Duty Reserve Tax (SDRT) arises under FA86/S87 (or FA99/SCH19 where units or OEIC shares are surrenderedback to the fund before 30 March 2014) when units or OEIC shares in the scheme are transferred.

 Investments in Depositary Interests

 Depositary Interests are UK registered securities that enable trading in non-United Kingdom (UK) incorporated and registered company shares to be undertaken and settled in the UK in electronic/paperless form (such as within the CREST system operated by Euroclear UK & Ireland Ltd).

 A UK depositary interest in foreign securities is not a chargeable security for the purposes of a charge to SDRT under FA86/S87 (or FA99/SCH19) if the underlying ‘foreign security’ meets all of the conditions in The Stamp Duty Reserve Tax (UK Depositary Interests in Foeign Securities) Regulations 1999 (SI 1999/2383) of being a foreign security.

 Shares in a non-UK incorporated and registered company and depositary interests of the same class of security in the underlying company are generally identified by a common ISIN (International Securities Identification Number), so care is required to ensure that holdings are correctly classified.

 Investment in non-UK incorporated companies with a UK register